Cover bild

 • Model: gpt-4o-mini

-Ein Edit Fields-Node fasst the LLM-Ergebnis zusammen with Metadaten aus dem Loop:
+Ein Edit Fields-Node combines the LLM result with metadata from the Loop:

 • Node: Edit Fields (Name: Edit Fields: ki_story)